Pushing a heavy mower isn’t fun, especially in a hilly yard. Most of my garden is hilly, there’s no way I could push it without the drive system.

 Adjusting The Drive System

 And finally adjusting the drive system.
-This isn’t a difficult process, but there’s a few tips you’ll need in order to get it right.
-It covered in the pictures below.
-Your mower drive adjuster may not be identical to the one’s shown here, but that’s OK, because the principle is the same.
+This isn’t a difficult process, but there are a few tips you’ll need in order to get it right.
+It is covered in the pictures below.
+Your mower drive adjuster may not be identical to the one shown here, but that’s OK because the principle is the same.